 In November 2021, the Infrastructure Investment and Jobs Act (IIJA), also known as the "Bipartisan Infrastructure Law" was signed into law.
 The IIJA serves as the primary surface transportation legislation and provides funding over fiscal years 2022 through 2026.
 The bill carries forward the planning factors identified in previous legislation (FAST Act) that shall be considered as part of the review of projects and plans.
-Those 10 planning factors are displayed on Table 1 on the following page.
+Those 10 planning factors are displayed on Table 1 below.